County Mayor’s Notes – February 17th, 2026

 Financial Update

-In November 2025, the Cumberland County Codes Department issued 21 residential and 0 commercial building permits, 25 general mechanical permits, and 36 general plumbing permits.
-A total of $28,797 in fees were collected.
+In January 2026, the Cumberland County Codes Department issued 26 residential and 2 commercial building permits, 23 general mechanical permits, and 29 general plumbing permits.
+A total of $34,016 in fees were collected compared to $26,672 the same month a year prior.

 Thank you for being part of the solution and for the opportunity to serve as your County Mayor.
 If you are interested in hearing my thoughts and views on news, events, and activities in Cumberland County, please subscribe to my newsletter, and follow me on Facebook, Instagram and X (formerly Twitter).